 | Roasted Potatoes | Yes | Likely (confirm no butter) |

 Recipes and ingredients change.
-Use the table as a starting point and always confirm with the staff at your location before ordering.
+Use the table as a starting point.
+Always confirm with staff at your location before you order.

 Vegetarian Pizzas at Villa Italian Kitchen

-Pizza is the heart of the Villa Italian Kitchen menu, and that’s where you’ll find the most reliable vegetarian options.
-The standard New York-style cheese pies are made fresh and sliced to order:
+Pizza is the heart of the menu.
+It’s also where you’ll find the most reliable vegetarian options.
+The New York-style cheese pies are made fresh and sliced to order.
+Whole-milk mozzarella cheese and tomato sauce go on the classic slice.

-- Neapolitan Cheese Pizza: Villa’s signature thin-crust slice with whole-milk mozzarella and tomato sauce.
-The most consistent vegetarian option in any Villa Italian Kitchen.
+- Neapolitan Cheese Pizza: Villa’s signature thin-crust slice.
+It comes with whole-milk mozzarella cheese and tomato sauce.
+This is the most consistent vegetarian pick at any Villa Italian Kitchen.

-- 3 Cheese Pizza: Mozzarella and cheddar on an alfredo (white) base.
-Vegetarian; not vegan.
+- 3 Cheese Pizza: Mozzarella and cheddar on a white (alfredo) base.
+Vegetarian, not vegan.

-- Mac & Cheese Pizza: A pizza topped with macaroni and cheese — indulgent and meat-free.
+- Mac and Cheese Pizza: A slice topped with macaroni and cheese.
+Indulgent and meat-free.

-- Spinach & Cheese Stuffed Pizza: A double-crust stuffed slice filled with spinach and cheese.
-A heartier vegetarian choice than a plain slice.
+- Spinach and Cheese Stuffed Pizza: A double-crust stuffed slice filled with spinach and cheese.
+It’s heartier than a plain slice.

-- Build Your Own Pizza: Available at many locations as a take-home kit or full pie.
-Choose vegetable toppings such as mushrooms, peppers, onions, or olives.
-Skip the cheese and confirm the dough is dairy-free if you want a vegan version.
+- Build Your Own Pizza: Pick vegetable toppings like mushrooms, green peppers, red onions, and black olives.
+Pile on the mushrooms and olives for a fuller slice.
+Skip the cheese and confirm the dough is dairy-free for a vegan version.
+Leave off pepperoni, sausage, and meatballs to keep it vegetarian.

 Vegetarian Strombolis at Villa Italian Kitchen

-Strombolis are baked, rolled dough pockets filled with sauce, cheese, and toppings.
-Villa offers several meat-free options:
+Strombolis are baked dough pockets.
+They’re rolled around sauce, cheese, and toppings.
+Villa offers a few meat-free versions.

 - Veggie Stromboli: Filled with a mix of vegetables and cheese.
-The most varied vegetarian stromboli on the menu.
+It’s the most varied vegetarian stromboli on the menu.

-- Spinach Stromboli: A simpler spinach-and-dough roll for fans of a lighter filling.
+- Spinach Stromboli: A simpler spinach-and-dough roll.
+Good for a lighter filling.

-- Spinach & Cheese Stromboli: Adds ricotta or mozzarella for a richer, cheesier bite.
+- Spinach and Cheese Stromboli: Adds ricotta or mozzarella cheese for a richer, cheesier bite.

-All strombolis are baked on shared surfaces, so if cross-contact with meat is a concern, ask whether your stromboli can be made fresh on a clean tray.
+Skip the meatball or pepperoni stromboli, since those are not vegetarian.
+All strombolis bake on shared surfaces.
+If cross-contact with meat worries you, ask whether yours can be made on a clean tray.

 Vegetarian Pasta at Villa Italian Kitchen

-- Spaghetti with Tomato (Marinara) Sauce: A simple, filling vegetarian plate.
-Likely vegan if the pasta does not contain egg — confirm with staff.
+- Spaghetti with Tomato (Marinara) Sauce: Plain spaghetti in tomato sauce.
+It’s likely vegan if the pasta has no egg.
+Confirm with staff.

 - Baked Ziti: Penne baked with marinara and cheese.
 Vegetarian.

-- Macaroni & Cheese: A classic comfort dish.
+- Macaroni and Cheese: A classic comfort dish.
 Vegetarian, not vegan.

-Watch for spaghetti or pasta variations served with meatballs or sausage — those are obviously not vegetarian, so be sure to order the plain or marinara-only version.
+Watch for pasta served with meatballs or sausage.
+Those are not vegetarian.
+Order the plain or marinara-only version instead.

 Vegetarian Sides and Salads at Villa Italian Kitchen

 - Garden Salad: Lettuce, tomatoes, cucumbers, and red onions.
-Easy to make vegan by skipping cheese, croutons, and creamy dressings.
+Skip the cheese, croutons, and creamy dressing to make it vegan.

-- Caesar Salad: Be careful here — traditional Caesar dressing contains anchovies and a Parmesan often made with animal rennet.
-If you keep a strict vegetarian or vegan diet, ask which dressing the location uses or sub a vinaigrette.
+- Caesar Salad: Be careful here.
+Classic Caesar dressing contains anchovies.
+Its Parmesan often uses animal rennet.
+Ask which dressing your location uses, or sub a vinaigrette.

-- Garlic Rolls (Knots): A popular vegetarian side; many recipes brush them with butter, so they’re not always vegan.
+- Garlic Rolls (Knots): A popular vegetarian side.
+Many are brushed with butter, so they’re not always vegan.

-- Roasted Potatoes: Vegetarian and frequently vegan, depending on whether butter is used in the seasoning.
+- Roasted Potatoes: Vegetarian, and often vegan.
+It depends on whether butter is used in the seasoning.

 What’s Vegan at Villa Italian Kitchen?

-Strict vegan options at Villa Italian Kitchen are limited because most of the headline items lean on dairy.
-The realistic vegan picks are:
+Strict vegan options at Villa Italian Kitchen are limited.
+Most headline items lean on dairy.
+Here are the realistic vegan picks:

-- Garden Salad without cheese, croutons, or creamy dressing.
+- Garden Salad with no cheese, croutons, or creamy dressing.

-- A cheese-less veggie pizza, made on dough that’s dairy-free at your specific location.
+- A cheese-less veggie pizza, made on dough that’s dairy-free at your location.

-Villa Italian Kitchen does not currently advertise a plant-based cheese option chainwide, so vegans should plan to skip cheese rather than swap it.
-If a fully vegan-forward Italian meal is the goal, an Italian-American sit-down chain like Olive Garden, Fazoli’s, or Papa Gino’s may have more flexibility.
+Villa Italian Kitchen does not advertise a plant-based cheese chainwide.
+So vegans should skip cheese rather than swap it.
+Want a more vegan-friendly Italian meal?
+A sit-down chain like Olive Garden, Fazoli’s, or Papa Gino’s may offer more flexibility.

 Special Dietary Requirements and Allergies

-Because Villa Italian Kitchen operates inside shared food-court kitchens, cross-contact with meat ingredients is hard to avoid completely.
-A few things to keep in mind:
+Villa Italian Kitchen cooks inside shared food-court kitchens.
+So cross-contact with meat is hard to avoid.
+Keep a few things in mind:

-- Cross-contact: Pizza peels, oven shelves, and stromboli prep stations are typically shared with meat-containing items.
+- Cross-contact: Pizza peels, oven shelves, and stromboli stations are shared with meat items like pepperoni and meatballs.

-- Cheese: Some Italian-style cheeses use animal rennet.
-If that matters to you, ask which cheese is in use.
+- Cheese: Some Italian cheeses use animal rennet.
+Ask which cheese is in use if that matters to you.

 - Eggs and dairy: Stromboli dough, baked pastas, and some desserts often contain eggs and dairy.

-- Gluten: Villa Italian Kitchen does not advertise a chainwide gluten-free crust.
-If you need a gluten-free meal, ask about the salad and pasta-free options at your location.
+- Gluten: Villa does not advertise a chainwide gluten-free crust.
+Ask about salad and pasta-free options at your location.

-- Allergens: For full nutrition and allergen guidance, visit villaitaliankitchen.com or ask the manager on duty.
+- Allergens: For full nutrition and allergen details, check villaitaliankitchen.com or ask the manager on duty.

 Tips for Vegetarians at Villa Italian Kitchen